 by the Committee and teachers.
 Sign-up sheets with available time slots will be posted for families to

-The Alaska Department of Education & Early Development is the agency responsible
+The Alaska Department of Education & Early Development and the Anchorage

 ATTN: Melora Gaber